Discovering Positive Education FAQs

 Every week we will provide you with approximately 30 minutes of pre-recorded videos from members from our team and optional links to other key resources including other videos, articles, teaching materials, and so on.

-Each week, you will have two days from the content being made available until your live, weekly, online cohort collaboration session, where you will meet with fellow educators and our facilitators to deepen your learning and engagement.
+Each week you will meet with fellow educators and our facilitators to deepen your learning and engagement.

-After your online session, you will then have four days to engage in a weekly mini ‘Experiment’ related to the focus topic and then post a reflection online for your cohort to see and comment on.
+After your online session you will engage in a weekly mini ‘Experiment’ related to the focus topic and then post a reflection online for your cohort to see and comment on.

 Tell me more about the weekly 'Experiment'?